Saturday Night

 Except that also isn’t true.
 We know that Saturday Night Life is nearly fifty years old, and the legacy is impossible to forget while watching Saturday Night.
 We know how this story ends, but Reitman uses this opportunity to instead shed light on how this almost didn’t happen, which keeps the film interesting and anxious enough.
 In typical SNL fashion, this film is stuffed with jokes, and I have to be honest with saying that the vast majority of the comedy here works.
 It truly is a laugh a minute at times, which will keep you going despite you never truly feeling the odds of what could happen due to the obvious resolution of these events (ones, of which, I’m not even sure of how accurate they are).
 I couldn’t help but think about Danny Boyle’s Steve Jobs the entire film, especially because we also know what happens after each of the product launches in this motion picture (they obviously all succeeded) and yet we still feel the actual weight of the dread and worry that Boyle wants us to experience.
 Despite all that is going on in Saturday Night, I was never actually worried.

 There’s also the fact that these tense moments before the launch of three Apple products had us learning more about Steve Jobs and the people around him.
 With Saturday Night, I only felt like I got to learn a bit more about Lorne Michaels at that young age (perhaps a necessary reminder of where he came from), but still not enough to be able to truly analyze what makes him tick or how he got to this place (I didn’t even know he was a Torontonian before feeling forced to look up his Wikipedia page just out of the hunger for more information, of which this film doesn’t really supply).
-If you’re wondering about how familiar we get with the SNL cast (the Chevy Chases, Jim Belushis, and Gilda Radnors of the world), you can forget it.
+If you’re wondering about how familiar we get with the SNL cast (the Chevy Chases, John Belushis, and Gilda Radnors of the world), you can forget it.
 You’re going to get the comic icons as you saw them on television: constantly “on,” and never to fully reveal themselves.

 While it’s easy to get caught up in the fun of Saturday Night (and, believe me, this is a hell of a ride in that respect, with some of the great lines and retorts of the year), you’ll reach that final shot feeling maybe a little over hyped up.
 The film amounts to a bit of a bubble instead of the full-on explosion you’d expect after having shaken the can of pop so furiously for an hour and forty minutes.
 Saturday Night does get ugly at times (particularly when Chase and Belushi, who infamously hated one another, butt heads), but I wish it got outright hideous.
 The comedy was dangerous.
 I wish the film was as well.
 The myriad of cameo appearances also range from fantastic (Matthew Rhys as George Carlin), decent (Nicholas Podany as Billy Crystal), and questionable (Nicholas Braun as Jim Henson, who resorts the beloved figure to a bit of a simpering man baby).